MrLixm/MrLixm.github.io/content/blog/0009/windows-explorer-context-menu.rst

 Because maketx is not the only program that is cool to have available has a right click, here is a few ideas that could really boost your workflow !

+.. block-warning:: %1 mistake

+    In some of the code snippet you will have below, you will sometime notice that the ``%1`` argument is not wrapped in quotes.
+This mean that if you pass a file with whitespaces to the first argument, it will break.

+    So or you make sure none of your files have whitespaces, or you wrap the ``%1`` in quotes (that might need to be double if there is already quotes in the command).

+    You can also use ``"%~1"`` that will remove the quotes but still work with whitespaces (tested and did not work properly for me).
+[8]_

 maketx
 =======